-Improving Operating-Room Management Predicting Operating- Room Use Using Operating-Room Analytics in Real Time Level of AI Use Limited Predominant Analytics Approach Descriptive Predictive Prescriptive Description of Analytics Analyses of historical operating- room performance to identify and address variation Predictions regarding preopera- tive cancellations, in-surgery risk, and postoperative compli- cations Models that translate predictions into systematic action, inclu- ding real-time scheduling and reporting Examples (Nonexhaustive) Measured key operating-room statistics such as start time, surgical incision time, room turnover time, and patient turnover time (University Hospital, 1994) Measured key operating-room statistics such as start time, turnover, and unavailability (Medical University of South Carolina, 1998) Predicted operations with high risk of cancellation (West China Hospital, 2018) Predicted risk of death during cardiac surgery (unidentified academic institution, 2020) Predicted duration of elective surgery (Gold Coast Hospital, 2017) Predicted postoperative major complications and death (University of Florida Health, 2019) Simulated improvement in utilization by 19% and reduction of overtime by 10% (Mayo Clinic, 2015) Simulated reduction in postanesthesia care unit holds without decreasing operating-room utilization (Lucile Packard Children's Hospital Stanford, 2018) In the clinical opera oted for use in the operating roc al., Shahabikargar et al., Biho tive prediction analytics are focused on reducing cancellations and estimating mortality.
-During surgery, predictions generally focus on the duration of the procedure and potential complications while it is being performed.
-Finally, predictions about likely postoperative outcomes aim to identify major complications.
+Improving Operating-Room Management Predicting Operating- Room Use Using Operating-Room Analytics in Real Time Level of AI Use Limited Predominant Analytics Approach Descriptive Predictive Prescriptive Description of Analytics Analyses of historical operating- room performance to identify and address variation Predictions regarding preopera- tive cancellations, in-surgery risk, and postoperative compli- cations Models that translate predictions into systematic action, inclu- ding real-time scheduling and reporting Examples (Nonexhaustive) Measured key operating-room statistics such as start time, surgical incision time, room turnover time, and patient turnover time (University Hospital, 1994) Measured key operating-room statistics such as start time, turnover, and unavailability (Medical University of South Carolina, 1998) Predicted operations with high risk of cancellation (West China Hospital, 2018) Predicted risk of death during cardiac surgery (unidentified academic institution, 2020) Predicted duration of elective surgery (Gold Coast Hospital, 2017) Predicted postoperative major complications and death (University of Florida Health, 2019) Simulated improvement in utili- zation by 19% and reduction of overtime by 10% (Mayo Clinic, 2015) Simulated reduction in post- anesthesia care unit holds without decreasing operating- room utilization (Lucile Packard Children's Hospital Stanford, 2018) igure 3.
+Use of AI i n the Operating Room. oted for use in the operating roo al., 14 Shahabikargar et al., 15 Biho tive prediction analytics are focused on reducing cancellations and estimating mortality.^{13,14} During surgery, predictions generally focus on the duration of the procedure and potential complications while it is being performed.^{15,19} Finally, predictions about likely postoperative outcomes aim to identify major complications.16

 The third step, using operating-room analytics in real time, can turn prediction into action.
-For example, AI would be used to build prediction of the duration of a procedure into precise scheduling, allow for the coordination of multiple operating rooms being used simultaneously, and integrate predictions such as likely surgery cancellations into operating-room optimization.
-Organizations such as the Mayo Clinic and Lucile Packard Children's Hospital at Stanford have estimated that utilization would potentially be improved by 15 to 20% if AI were implemented.
-However, this step remains largely in the pilot phase, and whether the improvements will be realized is not known.
+For example, AI would be used to build prediction of the duration of a procedure into precise scheduling, allow for the coordination of multiple operating rooms being used simultaneously, and integrate predictions such as likely surgery cancellations into operating-room optimization.20 Organizations such as the Mayo Clinic and Lucile Packard Children's Hospital at Stanford have estimated that utilization would potentially be improved by 15 to 20% if AI were implemented.^{17,18} However, this step remains largely in the pilot phase, and whether the improvements will be realized is not known.

-Another use of AI in clinical operations is tackling clinician burnout.
-Physicians now spend more than 50% of their time updating electronic health records (EHRs), and this use of time is a documented contributor to burnout.
-Multiple providers are piloting natural language processing to reduce this burden.
+Another use of AI in clinical operations is tackling clinician burnout.21 Physicians now spend more than 50% of their time updating electronic health records (EHRs), and this use of time is a documented contributor to burnout.^{22,23} Multiple providers are piloting natural language processing to reduce this burden.
 If these efforts are successful, natural language processing could turn unstructured data such as clinicians' notes into the structured data needed for the EHR as well as for other uses, such as documenting quality metrics or filling in appropriate Current Procedural Terminology codes.
 This application of AI would give clinicians more time to spend with patients and on tasks that require human judgment.